Building Australia’s leading innovation precinct, anchored by the University of Melbourne

 The University of Melbourne is transforming the former Royal Women’s Hospital site into a globally recognised innovation precinct.

 Innovation precincts are environments where people from different disciplines and different organisations work closely together in a creative and entrepreneurial way.
-The precinct will tackle major societal challenges, such as food security, changing technologies and urbanisation.
+The precinct will include University researchers and students in fields such as information systems, data science, electrical engineering and computing and information technology working alongside research and education partners.
+Precinct partners will tackle major societal challenges, such as food security, changing technologies and urbanisation, in an environment which supports creativity and innovation.

 The innovation precinct builds on the achievements of LAB-14, the highly successful prototype which has been operating for the last two-and-a-half years.
 It will provide a home for technology focused organisations, cutting edge research and next-generation startups that will significantly benefit the Australian economy and society.